SeedTactics/fms-insight/docs/getting-started.md

 be obtained by vising the "Data Export" tab in the FMS Insight client.
 If each material is assigned a workorder, FMS Insight will also provide a workorder report in JSON over HTTP for even easier integration into the ERP system.
-More information is availble in the [workorder reporting](workorder-report.md) documentation.
+More information is available in the [workorder reporting](workorder-report.md) documentation.